NATIONWIDE FEDERAL CRIMINAL DEFENSE (213) 542-0994

 Posted by Hedding Law Firm | Jan 15, 2021

-Sentencing guidelines in federal cases across the nation, in my opinion, having done this for 27 years, basically act as a guideline for the judge, the prosecutor and the defense in how and what sentence a criminal defendant will receive in a federal case.
+In my opinion, having done this for 27 years, sentencing guidelines in federal cases across the nation basically act as guidelines for the judge, the prosecutor, and the defense regarding how and what sentence a criminal defendant will receive in a federal case.

-What I mean by that is, it is undisputed that the judge has the ability to go outside the guidelines when sentencing a criminal defendant.
+What I mean by that is that it is undisputed that the judge has the ability to go outside the guidelines when sentencing a criminal defendant.
 It's also undisputed that the prosecution and the defense can request sentences outside the guidelines.

 Seeking a Lower Federal Sentence